Collection Development Manual

 • Curriculum Development Proposals.

-Key methodologies for evaluating monograph collections are outlined below:
+Key methodologies for evaluating book collections include:

-• Unit outlines are reviewed to identify key curriculum areas.
+• Unit outlines are reviewed to identify key curriculum areas

-• Benchmarking is conducted against published output and/or other collections.
+• benchmarking is conducted against published output and/ or other collections.

 Legacy Format Replacement